-At California University of Pennsylvania, the General Education curriculum follows naturally from the core values of the University: integrity, civility and responsibility.
-Students experience these values not only in their chosen area of specialization, but also more broadly in their exposure to the arts, humanities and social and natural sciences.
+At Cal U, the General Education curriculum follows naturally from the core values of the University: integrity, civility and responsibility.
+Students experience these values not only in their chosen area of specialization, but also more broadly in their exposure to the arts, humanities, and social and natural sciences.
 This liberal education provides the essential basis for building character and careers in an increasingly dynamic world.

 Students are required to complete 40-41 credits of General Education coursework.
 This requirement is achieved by taking courses in a series of different "menus," each of which is designed to address a particular set of educational goals.
 Each menu has a list of courses that satisfy the menu goals.
 Students may select any course from the menu, unless their major program of study mandates a particular choice.
 Students should always consult with an academic adviser or their department chair regarding program-specific requirements.